 Poems in memory of Mom are heartfelt tributes created when a beloved mother has died.
-These can be read or written at anytime to bring comfort.
+These memorial poems for mom can be read or written at anytime to bring comfort.

 Value of Poetry

 Poetry is a source of comfort and healing for the bereaved.
 Poems that deal with loss are often read when a eulogy is given at a funeral.
 They provide some solace for both the reader and those present at the service.
 The poetry evokes emotions and perhaps, even tears.
 These emotions can be therapeutic for the griever.

 When a poem is read to an audience, follow these suggestions:

 - Speak clearly